KAIJINZ228/Few_Shot_GD/README.md

 ## 🧠 Overview

 This repository contains our solution for the `open-source track` of the NTIRE 2025 CD-FSOD Challenge.
-We propose a method that integrates **[briefly describe your core idea]**, which achieves strong performance on the challenge.
+We propose a method that integrates the mixture-of-experts(MoE) into Grounding DINO, which achieves strong performance on the challenge.

 ---

 ## 🛠️ Environment Setup

 ```
+python 3.8.10
+torch 2.0.1
+transformers 4.33.1
+MultiScaleDeformableAttention 1.0
+numpy 1.22.2
 ```